vinothkadir/2.-project_inventory_mgmt/README.md

 Time Complexity:

-1. Adding a product/supplier: O(1)
+Adding a Product/Supplier: O(1)
-2. Placing an order: O(n) where n is the number of products
-3. Listing orders: O(m) where m is the number of orders
+Placing an Order: O(n), where n is the number of products Listing Orders: O(m), where m is the number of orders

 Space Complexity:

-1. Adding a product/supplier: O(1)
-2. Placing an order: O(1)
-3. Listing orders: O(m) where m is the number of orders
+Storing Products, Suppliers, and Orders: O(n + m + k), where n is the number of products, m is the number of suppliers, and k is the number of orders